hormonelle-akne-ursachen-und-natuerliche-loesungen

 Conclusion

-Hormonal acne is not a fate you just have to accept.
+Hormonal acne is not a fate that you simply have to accept.
 By balancing your hormones and taking care of your skin from the inside, you can improve your complexion and feel good again.
 Above all, it is important to follow a holistic treatment plan and consult a physician.
 A healthy diet and supplements can help as part of the treatment plan for hormonal acne.
+If you want to read more about skin, read also “What skin problems have to do with the intestine”.

 B vitamins